marcus-sonestedt/t13activityweb/README.md

 * ActivityType - a role that has to be filled during an event, flag marshal, pre-grid controller or technical scrutineer for races, carpenter or painter for work days or grillmeister and saucemaster for barbequeues.
 * Activity - a specific activity of given type for an event, which can be assigned to a user
 * Member - person able to perform an Activity, possible linked to a web site User
+* ActivityDelistRequest - request by member to be delisted from an activity, must be approved/rejected by staff to have an effect, unless someone else books that activity

 ## Development